macjustice/gitlab-presentation/presentation.md

 ^ We wanted a nice web GUI, so our engineers and clients can share input and collaborate easily.
 It also helps us manage permissions and the like on the administrative side.

+^ ctd next slide

 ---
 # Git Host Wish List
 - Web GUI
 - Issue tracking
 - Inexpensive

 ^ Some projects used JIRA for bug tracking, but it was expensive and cumbersome to manage for a small company with many short-term projects.
-An integrated issue tracker would be helpful.
+An integrated issue tracker would be a plus.

 ^ Additionally, we wanted a tool that wouldn't cost us an arm and a leg.
 Again, Synapse is not a very big company, and software development is only part of our service offering.